mrnugget/monkeylang/content/_index.md

 {{< /monkey-implementation >}}

 {{< monkey-implementation "xavdid" "monkey-ts" "Typescript">}}
-A monkey implementation written in Typescript by <a href="https://xavd.id">David Brownman</a>.
+A Monkey implementation written in Typescript by <a href="https://xavd.id">David Brownman</a>.
 It's got extensive tests and is true-to-spec for now.
 {{< /monkey-implementation >}}

 </ul>